SURAJ1430sv/SURAJ1430sv/README.md

 I love building efficient, scalable applications and solving real-world problems through innovative technology.

 - 🎓 Student at **Mumbai University**
-- 💼 Currently working on **BidMaster** – an advanced online auction system
+- 💼 Currently working on **CollegeAssist** – an advanced online chatbot for college
 - 🌱 Exploring **React.js**, **Node.js**, and **Data Visualization Tools**
 - 💬 Ask me about **MERN Stack**, **SQL Optimization**, and **Business Intelligence**
 - ⚙️ Always eager to learn and contribute to open-source projects